big guitar grids button

 After that a teacher can then set out to introduce other themes and topics such as single note solo lines and more "advanced" technical and theoretical areas like Power and Bar Chords.

-You can Download the First Six Beginner's Guitar Lesson Plans FREE from this page
+You can Download the First Six Guitar Lesson Plans FREE if you just continue to scroll down this page

 how to teach guitar lessons with lesson plans